AlexeyPechnikov/gis-snippets/ParaView/ProgrammableFilter/README.md

 ## Complex scripts

-This script reproject Unstructured Grid between to coordinate systems defined by EPSG codes.
+This script reproject vtkUnstructuredGrid between to coordinate systems defined by EPSG codes.

 ```
 import numpy as np